Fardenz/telegram-mini-app/README.md

 <summary>Frontend</summary>

-We're using GitHub Pages to deploy the frontend, this allows us to have a public URL with HTTPS for the web app without having to pay for a server.
+We are using GitHub Pages to deploy the frontend, this allows us to have a public URL with HTTPS for the web app without having to pay for a server.
 The disadvantage is that you can only host static web pages.
 To deploy it automatically configure your GitHub pages in the repository settings and set the `ENV_VARIABLES_FRONTEND` secret.

 You can find the configuration in `.github/workflows/staging-deployment-frontend.yml`.